-Fusing the titanium to the bone can take anywhere from six months to a year.
-After the fusing is complete, we’ll begin the next step of the implant process, which is securing a dental crown to the titanium post.
+Fusing the implant to the bone can take anywhere from six months to a year.
+After the fusing is complete, we’ll begin the next step of the implant process, which is securing a dental crown to the zirconium post.
 We’ll provide you with a temporary implant that you can wear to give you a bright and beautiful smile until the permanent implant is ready.

 When your dental implant is complete, you’ll have a synthetic tooth root fused to your jaw bone and a dental crown to take the place of the tooth for aesthetics.
 Your dental implant will aesthetically be gorgeous and function like the tooth you once had in the past.
 Because implants don’t rely on any adjacent teeth, they are a very conservative and impressive way to replace a tooth.